Emily Schild: Personal life

 A member of the National Honor Society, Schild was homeschooled through the NCVP and graduated high school in 2017.
-Schild is a senior at the University of Georgia and is signed to their gymnastics program.
+Schild attended the University of Georgia and competed on their gymnastics program.

 Gymnastics career

-Schild began her gymnastics career at DeVeau's School of Gymnastics in Fishers, Indiana, and now trains at Everest Gymnastics in Huntersville, North Carolina under Qi Han and Yiwen Chen.

 2013–14: Level 10 and Junior International Elite

 Schild qualified to the 2013 Nastia Liukin Cup as a Level 10 athlete and finished nineteenth all-around.
 Later in the season, she tested for Junior International Elite and qualified for the 2013 U.S. Classic.
 Later, she advanced to the 2013 P&G U.S. Nationals and was twenty-fifth all-around and eighth on vault.

 Schild was nursing an injury during 2014 and was forced to sit out the whole season.

 2015–present: Senior International Elite and National Team breakthrough

 Schild was added to the U.S. Senior National team after the 2015 City of Jesolo Trophy selection camp, where she was also selected to the U.S. team.
 In 2016, Schild was named to the National Team and invited to compete at the 2016 Olympic trials, but was not selected for the Olympic team.